 Should more charging power be required than is conveniently available from the engine's primary alternator, many boaters choose to install a second alternator.
 In these applications, alternators can be used separately as dedicated charge sources for the various battery banks, or the outputs from both alternators can be combined to provide a single source of charging.
-This requires that the field wire from a single regulator be split to supply both alternators.
+This will require that the field wire from a single regulator be split to supply both alternators.
 This system is commonly used to supply a large house bank, with a Duo Charge unit providing charging current to the starting battery.
-Balmar's Max Charge regulator is designed specifically to supply sufficient field output to control dual alternators, and is required for installations where dual alternators are used to supply a single battery bank.
-See the Max Charge manual for additional installation information.
+Max Charge regulator is recommended for dual alternator operation.

-Advantages Provides substantial increase in available charging amperage.
+Advantages: Provides substantial increase in available charging amperage.
 Builds in system redundancy.

 Disadvantages: Requires addition of new bracketry and upgraded crankshaft pulleys.
-Potentially expensive gle bank.
+Potentially expensive

+Voltage Sensing: Depends on whether alternators are dedicated to specific banks, or if they are combined to support a single bank.
 Voltage must be sensed at the battery(ies) being charged.

-Voltage Sensing: Depends on whether alternators are dedicated to specific banks, or if they are combined to support a sin-